dralmadani/DataViz-Project/README.md

   * How many skyscrapers in a city?
   * Whare are the most skyscrapers in the world?
-  * Where are the most skyscrapers in the world?
   * When did the city build the first skyscraper?
   * When did the world has an increase in the building of skyscrapers?
   * etc